Laparoscopic Surgery for Cancer of the Liver, Pancreas and Bile-Ducts (Hepato-Pancreato-Biliary, or HPB)

 John P. Hoffman, MD, FACS

-John P. Hoffman, MD, FACS, chief of pancreaticobiliary surgery at Fox Chase, and James C. Watson, MD, FACS, are among the first surgeons in the Delaware Valley, and in some cases the world, to perform the following totally laparoscopic procedures:
+John P. Hoffman, MD, FACS, chief of pancreaticobiliary surgery at Fox Chase, was one of the first surgeons in the Delaware Valley, and in some cases the world, to perform the following totally laparoscopic procedures:

 - distal pancreatectomy with splenectomy